Please select a faculty / graduate school from this menu.

 I am a current Master of Science in Engineering (MSE) student in Bioengineering at the School of Engineering and Applied Science at the University of Pennsylvania.

 Q6.
-Resources I used when applying to graduate programs
+What resources did you use when applying to graduate programs?

 I used LinkedIn, graduate programs' contacts and administrators, and personal contacts.